Where to Stay in Hanover

 "Not bad.
 Typical, run of the mill hotel.
 Don't confuse with the other Red Roof I…"

-"lood location,near the airport, and amazing services, good thumb for Robbie, she…"
+"lood location,near the airport, and standout services, good thumb for Robbie, she…"

 "The hotel is located near the airport and is surrounded by Baltimore's largest s…"